 Archaeology of Prehistoric Art

-Series editors: Andrew Meirion Jones (University of Southampton, UK) and Ing-Marie Back Danielsson (Uppsala University, Sweden)
+Series editors: Andrew Meirion Jones (Stockholm University, Sweden) and Ing-Marie Back Danielsson (Uppsala University, Sweden)

 The archaeology of art, and specifically the field of prehistoric art, is experiencing a renaissance in research activity.
 Several major research projects and high-profile conference sessions have been devoted to the topic in recent years.
 The launch of this new series reflects the renewed interest in the archaeology of prehistoric art.